-It’s also easy to make other changes on the site by navigating to the admin panel section where you can install extensions, change permalinks, and more.
-Changes you make such as editing paragraph formats, inserting new copy or media, are made in an intuitive interface, which showcases the CMA or content management application in action.
-End users will see no code, just an interface where changes can be done easily.
+It’s also easy to make other changes on the site.
+You only need to navigate to the admin panel section where you can install extensions, change permalinks, and more.
+Changes such as editing paragraph formats, inserting new copy or media, are made in an intuitive interface, which showcases the CMA or content management application in action.
+End users will see no code, just an interface where changes are easily done.

 Before the website content becomes available for any external user to see, a portion of the CMS called the CDA or content delivery application will first have to take the content you entered in the CMA or templates, store it, and update the website.
 In this state, the data is “floating” until you commit to finalising it by hitting a command such as “publish,” which confirms the input of all the copy, media, and back-end accessory data (such as alt tags).

-To put it simply, the content you publish are saved in the server-side before it becomes visible, making it easy to amend any content for publishing.
-Of course, you can still edit the content after publishing – which would be a massive revision task if you do not have a CMS platform installed.
+To put it simply, the content you publish is saved in the server-side before it becomes visible, making it easy to amend it before publishing.
+Of course, you can still edit the content after publishing, which would be a massive revision task if you do not have a CMS platform installed.

 Working with a CMS app is surprisingly very simple.
 Of course, in today’s digital realm, convenience through innovation is definitely the name of the game.